 A joint statement was issued by the representatives of nations as far afield as Australia, New Zealand, Uruguay and South Africa.

-They said such packaging was found to be effective in decreasing the appeal of the product for customers, particularly amongst young people and women.
+They said such packaging was found to be effective in decreasing the appeal of the product for customers, particularly among young people and women.
 They also said plain packaging is found to boost the effectiveness of health warnings on packets.

 While hosting the conference, Marisol Touraine – the French Health Minister, said the conference’s aim was to pave the way for a tobacco-free world.
-She emphasised how this will help the generation born today to become a generation without tobacco.
+She emphasized how this will help the generation born today to become a generation without tobacco.